atlassarpx/covid19_turkey/README.md

 Q: Why is this Turkish?<br>
 A: Because this script shows the covid19 data of the Turkey.

-Q: How can i adjust this for my country<br>
+Q: How can i adjust this for my country?<br>
 A: Just change the url in **covid19_turkey.py**.

 # Optional tools